 The School of Family and Consumer Sciences offers three distinct undergraduate options.
 One option has four concentrations.
 Curriculum guides for the various FCS options and concentrations are:

-Apparel & Textiles, Financial Literacy, Hospitality Management, Merchandising Option:
+Financial Literacy, Hospitality Management, Fashion Merchandising & Design Option:

 Each option includes requirements for general education and major course work that meet specific graduation requirements.

 Students interested in teaching FCS at the secondary level should refer to the Career and Technical Education major with an emphasis in Family and Consumer Sciences.
 This major is offered by the School of Technology with an emphasis on FCS Classes.
 Please refer to the CTE-FCS major for more details.